 Planting Manual anime is also known by its Chinese title Yao Jing Zhong Zhi Shou Ce (妖精种植手册).
 It is part of the Tencent Video 2020 lineup of Chinese animation and is animated by Big Firebird Culture Media.

 Planting Manual is listed under the category of action, adventure, comedy, ecchi, fantasy, harem, romance, and seinen.
-However, based on the 4-episodes that I have seen so far, the majority of anime adaptation is fell on action, comedy, ecchi aspect and it seems that it might be a good Chinese romance anime too just like Psychic Princess.
+However, based on the 4-episodes that I have seen so far, the majority of anime adaptations is fell on the action, comedy, and ecchi aspects and it seems that it might be a good Chinese romance anime too just like Psychic Princess.

 Planting Manual Anime 2020 Trailer